thanos-io/thanos/docs/components/rule.md

 The most important metrics to alert on are:

 * `thanos_alert_sender_alerts_dropped_total`.
-If greater than 0 it means that rule triggered alerts are not being sent to alertmanager which might indicate connection, incompatibility or misconfiguration problems.
+If greater than 0, it means that alerts triggered by Rule are not being sent to alertmanager which might indicate connection, incompatibility or misconfiguration problems.

 * `prometheus_rule_evaluation_failures_total`.
-If greater than 0 it means that rule failed to be evaluated which results in either gap in rule or potentially ignored alert.
+If greater than 0, it means that that rule failed to be evaluated, which results in either gap in rule or potentially ignored alert.
 Alert heavily on this if this happens for longer than your alert thresholds.
-`strategy` label will tell you if failures comes from rules that tolerates [partial response](rule.md#PartialResponse) or not.
+`strategy` label will tell you if failures comes from rules that tolerate [partial response](rule.md#PartialResponse) or not.

-* `prometheus_rule_group_last_duration_seconds < prometheus_rule_group_interval_seconds`  If the difference is heavy it means
+* `prometheus_rule_group_last_duration_seconds < prometheus_rule_group_interval_seconds`  If the difference is large, it means
-that rule evaluation took more time than scheduled interval.
-It can indicate your query backend (e.g Querier) takes too much time to evaluate the query, that is not fast enough to fill the rule.
+that rule evaluation took more time than the scheduled interval.
+It can indicate that your query backend (e.g Querier) takes too much time to evaluate the query, i.e. that it is not fast enough to fill the rule.
 This might indicate other problems like slow StoreAPis or too complex query expression in rule.

 * `thanos_rule_evaluation_with_warnings_total`.
-If you choose to use Rules and Alerts with [partial response strategy](rule.md#PartialResponse) equals "warn", this metric will tell you how many evaluation ended up with some kind of warning.
+If you choose to use Rules and Alerts with [partial response strategy's](rule.md#PartialResponse) value as "warn", this metric will tell you how many evaluation ended up with some kind of warning.
 To see the actual warnings see WARN log level.
-This might suggest that those evaluations returns partial response and might be or not accurate.
+This might suggest that those evaluations return partial response and might not be accurate.

 Those metrics are important for vanilla Prometheus as well, but even more important when we rely on (sometimes WAN) network.

 // TODO(bwplotka): Rereview them after recent changes in metrics.
 See [alerts](/examples/alerts/alerts.md#Ruler) for more example alerts for ruler.

-NOTE: It is also recommend to set an mocked Alert on Ruler that checks if query is up.
+NOTE: It is also recommended to set a mocked Alert on Ruler that checks if Query is up.
 This might be something simple like `vector(1)` query, just to check if Querier is live.

 ## Performance.